 Run by local Hare Krishnas, Govinda’s is a vegetarian restaurant offering the most affordable and altruistic feeds in Brisbane.
-Their feast meal more than lives up to its name with jasmine rice, vegetable curry, dahl, vegetarian koftas, tomato chutney, pappadams and semolina pudding for afters.
+Their feast meal more than lives up to its name with jasmine rice, vegetable curry, vegetarian koftas and tomato chutney.
 A deadest steal at 12 clam.

 Everyone seems to have their own way of doing chicken but when it comes to coal-grilled skewers Bird’s Nest’s is the only name in the game.
 As Brisbane’s premier yakitori spot, they’ve set a benchmark for the tastiest chicken going, and flaunt some of the most creative uses of the bird we’ve ever seen.
 We highly recommend swinging by for a bincho grilled don rice bowl for lunch.

 Trang Vietnamese Restaurant

 Responsible for introducing most of Brisbane to the joys of phō, Trang is a firm favourite of West End and darned reliable for authentic Vietnamese.
 Expect all your very favourite traditional dishes done spectacularly well.

 If you're a dumpling fan, no doubt you know all about Little Red Dumpling.
 At the West End venue, you can devour a plate of your favourite steamed dumplings drenched in Mr Zhong’s secret sauce before finishing up with an adorable piggy bun that’s almost too cute to eat.
 Almost.